uwmadisoncals/cals-main-plugins/wp-fullcalendar/readme.txt

 === WP FullCalendar ===
 Contributors: netweblogic, mikelynn
-Tags: calendar, calendars, jQuery calendar, ajax calendar, event calendars, events calendar Requires at least: 3.6
+Tags: calendar, calendars, jQuery calendar, ajax calendar, event calendars, events calendar Text Domain: wp-fullcalendar
+Requires at least: 3.6
-Tested up to: 4.2.1
+Tested up to: 4.6
-Stable tag: 0.9
+Stable tag: 1.2

 Uses the jQuery FullCalendar plugin to create a stunning calendar view of events, posts and other custom post types

 == Description ==

-[FullCalendar](http://arshaw.com/fullcalendar/ "jQuery Calendar Plugin") is a free open source jQuery plugin by Adam Arshaw which generates a stunning calendar populated with your events, posts or any other custom post type.
+[FullCalendar](http://arshaw.com/fullcalendar/ "jQuery Calendar Plugin") is a free open source jQuery plugin by Adam Arshaw which generates a stunning calendar populated with your events.

-This plugin combines the power of FullCalendar and WordPress to present your posts in a calendar format, which can be filtered by custom taxonomies such as categories and tags.
+This plugin combines the power of FullCalendar 2.x and WordPress to present your posts or any other custom post type in a calendar format, which can be filtered by custom taxonomies such as categories and tags.

 [Demo - See it in action](http://demo.wp-events-plugin.com/calendar/ "Events Manager Calendar Plugin")